You’ve probably seen the Gladiator Garage storage system display at your local Lowe’s or Home Depot dozens of times.

 Gladiator sells a matching white Phillips-head screw, but I wouldn’t recommend using them.

-Like many of the other reviews you’ll find, I wasn’t impressed with the quality.
-Several screws stripped before I could get them into the wall.
+Like many other reviewers, I wasn’t impressed with the quality.
+Several screws stripped before I could get them into the garage wall.

-Thankfully, I was able to get them all out, but it caused a lot of wasted screws in the pack.
-Opt for a higher quality screw instead.
+Thankfully, I could get them all out, but it caused a lot of wasted screws in the pack.
+Choose a higher-quality screw instead.

 Can You Cut Gladiator GearTrack and